 In earlier historical times, short spells of feeling sad or moody (known as mild dysphoria) have always been accepted as a normal part of everyday life.
 In fact, many of the greatest achievements of the human spirit deal with evoking, rehearsing, and even cultivating negative feelings.

-In earlier historical times, short spells of feeling sad or moody were accepted as a normal part of everyday life.
 Greek tragedies exposed and trained audiences to accept and deal with inevitable misfortune as a normal part of human life.
 Shakespeare’s tragedies are classics because they echo this theme, and the works of many great artists such as Beethoven and Chopin in music or Chekhov and Ibsen in literature explore the landscape of sadness, a theme long recognized as instructive and valuable.

 Ancient philosophers have also believed accepting bad moods is essential to living a full life.
 Even hedonist philosophers like Epicurus recognized living well involves exercising wise judgement, restraint, self-control, and accepting inevitable adversity.
 Other philosophers like the stoics also highlighted the importance of learning to anticipate and accept misfortunes, such as loss, sorrow, or injustice.

 Psychologists who study how our feelings and behaviors have evolved over time maintain all our affective states (such as moods and emotions) have a useful role: They alert us to states of the world we need to respond to.
 In fact, the range of human emotions includes many more negative than positive feelings.
 Negative emotions such as fear, anger, shame, or disgust are helpful because they help us recognize, avoid, and overcome threatening or dangerous situations.